 Meet defer attribute for external scripts

-It's as easy as in case of async to add
+It's as easy as in the case of async to add the script

-Let's visualize how the process of rendering DOM will look like with
+Let's visualize what the process of rendering DOM will look like with the

 The problem we had with the

 async attribute is gone with the